Green bins are for household waste that cannot be recycled.

 Report a missed green bin collection

-If your green wheelie bin has not been collected by 5pm on your collection day, you can report it to us as missed.
+If your bin hasn’t been collected by 5pm on your scheduled day, please wait until after 5pm before reporting it as missed.

 Putting your bin out for collection